stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

 tags: [amazon-s3_destination]
 keywords: amazon s3 data warehouse, amazon s3 data warehouse, etl to amazon s3, postgres etl, amazon s3 etl
 summary: "Ready to spin up an Amazon S3 data warehouse and connect it to Stitch?
 This step-by-step tutorial will walk you through every part of the process."

+content-type: "destination-setup"

 toc: true
 layout: destination-setup-guide

 type: "amazon-s3"
 display_name: "Amazon S3"

+# enterprise-cta:
+#   title: "Need loading notifications?"
+#   url: "?utm_medium=docs&utm_campaign=s3-webhook-notifications"
+#   copy: |
+#     As part of an Enterprise plan, you can set up configurable webhooks to notify you when fresh data has finished loading into your destination.
+[Contact Stitch Sales for more info]({{ site.sales | append: page.enterprise-cta.url }}).

 # -------------------------- #
 #      Setup Requirements    #